1920s Ready To Wear Fashion Show – by the St. Louis Wholesale Garment Association

-Such a fascinating glimpse into the history of ready to wear clothing in America (and St. Louis’s little known fashion history)!
-I love the art decor border of fashionable silhouettes, surrounding the introduction to the 1924 St. Louis Fashion Pageant.
+What a fascinating glimpse into the history of ready to wear clothing in America (and St. Louis’s little known fashion history)!
+I love the art deco border of fashionable silhouettes, surrounding the introduction to the 1924 St. Louis Fashion Pageant.

-Thus begins the programme and schedule for the 1924 St. Louis Fashion Pageant of ready to wear clothes, presented in Forest Park August 7-24.
+Thus begins the program and schedule for the 1924 St. Louis Fashion Pageant of ready to wear clothes, presented in Forest Park August 7-24.

 The introduction reads: